ga-dpas/aws-account-cost-monitoring/README.md

 ### Step 3 of 3: Data analysis and visualization

-After loading your CUR 2.0 export data into a data analytics tool, you are ready to query Athena and setup Grafana Dashboard in order to gain cost and usage insights.
+After loading your CUR 2.0 export data into a data analytics tool, you are ready to query Athena and setup Grafana dashboard in order to gain cost and usage insights.

 - Query Athena data export `data` table in database (e.g. "${var.resource_prefix}-data-export") in Amazon Athena query console.
 For example, the following query shows year-to-date costs by service for each month.
 Update the year to see current year-to-date costs.